 If you were in a minor car accident or a “near miss” situation and suffered injuries, you may be entitled to file a lawsuit against the at-fault driver.
 Many people think that a car accident is only “serious” if there is serious damage to the vehicle, but New York law may still consider your case to be quite severe and you could be entitled to substantial damage.
-For help filing a car accident claim, contact Sullivan and Galleshaw’s Queens car accident lawyers today for a free consultation.
+For help filing a car accident claim, contact Sullivan and Galleshaw’s New York City car accident lawyers today for a free consultation.

 Suing for a Car Crash Without Vehicle Damage in New York

 If your car was not damaged in a car accident or suffered only minor damage, you may still be able to sue for your injuries.
 The core focus of any car accident lawsuit should be to have the damages for your injuries covered, and New York State insurance law reinforces this point.
 In many cases of serious injury, you can sue for a car crash even if there is no damage to your car.

 New York is a “no-fault” auto insurance state.
 This means that the law expects you to file a claim with your own car insurance when you face vehicle damage and injuries in a car crash.
 If your injuries are “serious,” however, the law allows you to file a lawsuit against the other driver.
 In this context, “serious injury” includes wrongful death, loss of bodily function, amputation, and other types of substantial injury.
 Alternatively, “serious injury” also includes situations where you face at least $50,000 in damages for medical expenses and lost wages.

 These kinds of injuries can occur even in cases where the car suffers no damage.
 For instance, serious whiplash can occur in a “near-miss” accident where you have to swerve or brake suddenly to avoid a negligent driver.
 The sudden force of swerving or stopping could also injure you in other ways that could potentially cause “serious injury.”